2Select dates:

 Timeless Grandeur

 Inside, a refurbished original woofing block printing press adorns the lobby, while a circular grand stairway climbs two stories to the lightfilled, third-floor meeting complex overlooking downtown Houston.
-The Presidential “Ross Sterling” Suite still maintains the original blackand-white checkered marble floor from its days as the bosses’ residence.
-At every turn guests will discover historic detail and modern design built for pure comfort and a heartfelt homecoming that is distinctly Magnolia.
+The Presidential “Ross Sterling” Suite still maintains the original black-and-white checkered marble floor from its days as the bosses’ residence.
+At every turn guests will discover historic detail and modern design built for a heartfelt homecoming that is distinctly Magnolia.

-The Magnolia Hotel Houston was added to the National Register of Historic Places, which is an official list of properties that are deemed worthy of preservation due to their historical, cultural, or architectural significance, shortly after it opened as a hotel in 2003.
-This recognition helps to ensure the building's preservation and protection for future generations to appreciate and enjoy.
-Today, this iconic Houston landmark is reborn as the 314-room Magnolia Houston, a Tribute Portfolio Hotel—a modern classic refitted with 21st-century comforts and historic detail reminiscent of the building’s origins in the prosperity of the Jazz Age.
-It is a popular destination for both locals and visitors to Houston, and its unique blend of history, culture, and cuisine make it a must-visit spot for anyone exploring the city.
+Shortly after opening as a hotel in 2003, the Magnolia Hotel Houston earned a place on the National Register of Historic Places, an esteemed designation for properties of historical, cultural, or architectural significance.
+This recognition ensures the building’s preservation for future generations to enjoy.
+Today, the Magnolia Houston stands as a 314-room Tribute Portfolio Hotel—a modern classic that seamlessly blends 21st-century amenities with historic details that echo the building’s roots in the vibrant Jazz Age.
+Popular among both locals and visitors, this iconic Houston landmark offers a unique mix of history, culture, and cuisine, making it a must-visit destination for anyone exploring the city.